ghik/zerowaste/README.md

 }
 ```

-This is an easy mistake to make and it may cause very tricky bugs, e.g. when the discarded expression
+This is a very easy mistake to make.
+It may become a cause of some very tricky bugs, e.g. when the discarded expression
-was an `IO` that did something important.
-The Scala compiler does not detect this kind of mistake because Scala
+is an `IO` that was supposed to do something important.
+Scala compiler does not detect these because Scala
 is not a purely functional language so the compiler cannot assume that all expressions are pure.

-This plugin reports a warning for any discarded expression whose type is not `Unit`.
+This plugin addresses this problem by reporting a warning for every discarded expression whose type is different than `Unit`.

 ## Usage